nazil-the-professor/Machine-Learning_Diabetes_Prediction_system/README.md

-This is my first Machine Learning project ehich predict a person is going to have diabetes or not.
+This is my first Machine Learning project, which predicts whether a person is going to have diabetes or not.
 You would find below a django app , csv files, jupyter notebook.
 Note: you have to run following commands: pip3 install django pip3 install pandas